 How do you distinguish Bondi Beach from the plethora of amazing Australian beaches across the country?
 Is it the bronze bodies tanning in the sun?
 Or is it the wave of surfer dudes riding the crests?

-Perhaps it’s the Bondi Icebergs swimming pool on the edge of the ocean?
+Perhaps it’s the Bondi Icebergs swimming pool on the ocean’s edge?

 All of these things could describe any of Australia’s beautiful beaches, but the one thing that separates Bondi Beach from the others and places it on the list of one of the prominent Australian landmarks is its name.